Weburz/base-project-template/README.md

 # Weburz's Base Project Template

-This repository is a template to create a simple and basic project at Weburz.
+This repository contains a bunch of templates to quickly generate projects at Weburz.
 It contains the base skeleton resources required for any and all projects built within Weburz.
 Hence, this repository should ideally be used to generate repositories for other future projects in Weburz.

 More information about this repository will be added as and when necessary!

 ## Usage Guidelines

-This template repository is supposed to be used with [`cookiecutter`](https://cookiecutter.readthedocs.io) to generate an extremely simple and generic repository to work on at Weburz.
+This template repository is supposed to be used with [`cookiecutter`](https://cookiecutter.readthedocs.io) to generate a template repository to start work on at Weburz.
 Hence, to get started with using the repository;

 1. Ensure you have `cookiecutter` installed (if not follow the guidelines as stated in the documentation linked above).